thecannawiki/cannawiki-js/src/wiki/Carbon_filter.md

 4. Add the case top on top of the motor and screw M2.5 screws through the top into the motor.
 Make sure the threaded holes on the motor are aligned with the case holes.
 Screw in the 3 M4 bolts to attach the top to the motor case.

-5. Seperately, put the prop adapter through the central hole of the impeller and tighten a nut on the other side.
+5. Separately, put the prop adapter through the central hole of the impeller and tighten a nut on the other side.

 6. Put the install spacer around the motor shaft.
 Then put the impeller onto the shaft on top of the spacer.
 The spacer will ensure there is clearance between the impeller and case floor.
 Tighten the grub screws of the prop adapter.
 This will require an M3 Allen key that is over 60mm long as you will have to reach under the impeller